How to Get Featured Snippets for Local Businesses

 This is almost a no-brainer these days.
 Google wants to create an internet that is secure for all users.
 Sites that have migrated to secure https domains have a much greater chance of ranking for a featured snippet.
 70% of featured snippet hubs in the study were found to have adopted https.
 Whilst this still leaves 30% of featured snippets in Google displaying http URLs, we can expect this number to drop over the next 12 months as more and more sites migrate to https.

 With the move to the mobile-first Google index imminent, it’s imperative that your pages are mobile-friendly.
 Of the 3,800 featured snippet hub URLs identified by SEMrush, the average mobile-friendly score in Google’s Page Speed Insights was 95/100 and the average usability score was 96/100.
-The average mobile speed score was 60/100 (although Google have since updated their tool to provide different metrics) which puts sites in the ‘Average’ bracket.
+The average mobile speed score was 60/100 (although Google has since updated their tool to provide different metrics) which puts sites in the ‘Average’ bracket.

-If you want to rank for a featured snippet, we would recommend ensuring all your pages meet the minimum score of 80/100 for mobile optimisation in the new Page Insights scoring.
+If you want to rank for a featured snippet, we would recommend ensuring all your pages meet the minimum score of 80/100 for mobile optimization in the new Page Insights scoring.
 This will give you a much better chance of achieving featured snippet status.

 For local businesses, the mobile-first index provides an opportunity to steal the march on the bigger companies.
-Local businesses often have much smaller sites so the work required to optimise a small number of pages for the mobile-first index can be much less time-consuming than large companies with lots of pages.
+Local businesses often have much smaller sites so the work required to optimize a small number of pages for the mobile-first index can be much less time-consuming than large companies with lots of pages.

 Strengths and Weaknesses of Local Businesses Targeting Featured Snippets